TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Project_Proposal.md

 	- Analog-to-Digital Converter (ADC): Converts the RF signal into a digital format for processing by the microprocessor.

 Microcontrollers
 * Manage and control the various components of the device, ensuring seamless coordination and real-time processing.

+Spectrum Analyzer
+* Provides the ability to determine when a drone has entered the airspace and at what distance (be able to distinguish from regular Wi-Fi traffic).

+Camera
+* Using machine learning, the camera will be able to spot a drone.

+Motors
+* Can relay angle information depending on where the camera has spotted a drone.

 Memory Modules
 * Provide temporary storage for received data, acting as a buffer to prevent data loss during high-traffic scenarios or network delays.